learn-co-curriculum/python-p3-running-python-code/README.md

 print("Hello world!")
 ```

-`print` is a built-in Python method that will output a string of text to the
+`print` is a built-in Python function that will output a string of text to the
 terminal.
 It's the Python equivalent of `console.log()` in JavaScript.
 It will
 print the string "Hello world!" along with a line break at the end.